XDamianX-coder/Molecular_descriptors_app/README.md

 1. Install Anaconda on your Personal Computer.
 2. Run Anaconda Prompt as admin.
 3. Download this repository to your PC.
-4. In Anaconda Prompt run: conda env create -f environment.yaml.
+4. In Anaconda Prompt run: conda env create --name NAME --file environment.yaml.
 5. Use: conda activate myenv to launch your new environment.
 6. Wait some time when Anaconda is creating environment for You.
 7. When your env is ready use cd to navigate to your download repo's destenation.